jkeohan/bonus_lectures/algos/intro-to-sorting-algos.md

 Here is the working [Repl Solution](https://repl.it/@jkeohan/Algo-Insertion-Sort#index.js)

-### :alarm_clock: Activity - Additional Bubble Sort Refactor Challenges
+### :alarm_clock: Activity - Bubble Sort Refactor Challenges

 With a full working solution try your hand at the following separate refactors:

 **Descending Order**

-Refactor the initial loop (i) to loop in descending order
+Refactor both the i and j loops to work in descending order and sort lowest to highest.

 **Do/While Loop**